gnosisguild/zodiac-pilot/deployables/extension/README.md

-# Zodiac Pilot Browser Extension
+# Zodiac Pilot

 The Zodiac Pilot browser extension is built using the [sidepanel](https://developer.chrome.com/docs/extensions/reference/api/sidePanel) model.
 It injects some code into web pages that allows it to, one the one hand, act as a wallet and record transactions, and on the other hand, connect to the user's default wallet extension for signing and executing transactions.

-To achieve this we use three pillars:
+To achieve this we use two pillars:

 - **[inject](./src/inject/)**: A script that is executed only for tracked tabs while the sidepanel is open and injects an EIP-1193 provider into the `window` object of apps to record transactions
-- **[connect](./src/connect/)**: A pair of [content scripts](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts) that allows the extension to connect to other wallet extensions installed in the browser.
 - **[monitor](./src/monitor/)**: A [content script](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts) that monitors if tabs need to reload to make sure apps properly reflect after simulated execution of recorded transactions

 ## Gotchas